lnpassos/Cognizant/readme.md

 - **Environment Variables**: The `PYTHONPATH=./` ensures that Python can locate the project modules correctly during testing.

-## Notes

-- **Individual Tests**: You can run specific test files or test functions by specifying the path.
-- **Test Coverage**: Ensure you have the necessary dependencies installed to measure test coverage if required.
-- **Environment Variables**: The `PYTHONPATH=./` ensures that Python can locate the project modules correctly during testing.

 ## Chatbot API

 ### Overview